---

 Each message is labeled by character so you can track who is speaking.
 You can also cancel a response at any time using the abort controls.

 Group chat message cards are optimized for readability and longer sessions.
+There is also a message search that lets you find and jump to any message in a long group session.

 ## Group settings